OpusCapita/react-crudeditor/README.md

 ### *EditorComponent* props.onTransition

-A transition handler to be called *before* CRUD Editor changes view and/or state.
-Usually this function reflects view/state to URL.
-It may also change view and/or state by rendering *EditorComponent* with new *props*.
+A transition handler to be called *before* CRUD Editor changes View ID/State.
+Usually this function reflects View ID and View State to URL.
+It may also change View ID/State by rendering *EditorComponent* with new *props*.

 ```javascript
 function ({ view, state, preventDefault }) {